symfony/symfony-docs/components/form/introduction.rst

 Request Handling
 ~~~~~~~~~~~~~~~~

+.. versionadded:: 2.3
+    The ``handleRequest()`` method was added in Symfony 2.3.

-To process form data, you'll need to grab information off of the request (typically
+To process form data, you'll need to call the :method:`Symfony\\Component\\Form\\Form::handleRequest`
-``$_POST`` data) and pass the array of submitted data to
-:method:`Symfony\\Component\\Form\\Form::bind`.
-The Form component optionally
-integrates with Symfony's :doc:`HttpFoundation </components/http_foundation/introduction>`
-component to make this even easier.
+method.

-To integrate the HttpFoundation component, add the
+To optionally integrate the HttpFoundation component, add the
 :class:`Symfony\\Component\\Form\\Extension\\HttpFoundation\\HttpFoundationExtension`
 to your form factory::